oracle-livelabs/oci/terraform-infrastructure/network/network.md

 </copy>
 ```

-Replace the following for each varaible in the oci-pub-subnet-01 data block.
+12. Replace the following for each variable in the oci-pub-subnet-01 data block.

 ```
 display_name = pub-subnet-oci-WebLB-vcn